memo/msa_pathversioner/README.md

 ## Details

-The OTL displays (as a dropdown menu) the available folders which contain a cache, allowing you to select which version of the cache to use.
+The HDA displays (as a dropdown menu) the available folders which contain a cache, allowing you to select which version of the cache to use.

 The default path for caches are constructed as: